 6. Exercise: Do you know there are specially catered yoga routines for your foot health?
 Try to practice them and follow a routine even after a long and tiring day.
 This will allow you to spring right back the next day.
 Putting your legs up against the wall is a wonderful yoga posture that will help your aching feet.

-7. Bedtime routine: Make a bedtime routine where you dedicate the last five minutes of your day to massaging, moisturizing, and taking care of your feet.
+7. Bedtime routine: Make a bedtime routine where you dedicate the last five minutes of your day to massaging, moisturizing, putting on heel crack cream and taking care of your feet.
 This will help you achieve good foot health and also relax you for a peaceful night ahead.